tier4/CalibrationTools/sensor/tag_based_sfm_calibrator/README.md

 ### External camera

-The role of the external camera is to connect the sensors and their detections creating the graph required for bundle adjustment
+The role of the external camera is to connect the sensors and their detections creating the graph required for bundle adjustment.

 Considerations:

 - The camera must behave like a pinhole + distortion model.
 That is to say, the lenses must be "fixed" during the experiment.
 - The highest "real" resolution the better.
 So far we have tried with Nikon DSLRs (half frame) with moving and fixed lenses, and a simple point-and-shot camera.
-- In the pro-tips / recommendations section, more suggestions regarding the camera settings have been provided
+- In the pro-tips / recommendations section, more suggestions regarding the camera settings have been provided.

 ### Initial (external) camera intrinsics calibration board